SaDaT895/PcHatP/README.md

 My name is Sadat.
 Nice to meet you.

 ## Get Started
-You may run `compsoer dev` to get started.
+You may run `composer dev` to get started.

   - Create a user and room
   - Send a message in room